Electronics 101

 From bare boards to functional electronics: PCBA and packaging

-Beyond assembly, advanced electronics packaging has further transformed how circuit boards function.
+Beyond printed circuit assembly, advanced electronics packaging has further transformed how circuit boards function.
 Technologies like embedded component packaging (ECP) integrate passive components directly into PCB layers, reducing size while improving performance.
-Similarly, electroless nickel immersion gold (ENIG) finishes enhance signal reliability and corrosion resistance, making PCBs more durable in high-performance applications like 5G networks, aerospace systems, and IoT devices.
+Similarly, electroless nickel immersion gold (ENIG) finishes enhance electrical signal reliability and corrosion resistance, making PCBs more durable in high-performance applications like 5G networks, aerospace systems, and IoT devices.

-Rethinking the future of PCB fabrication with additive manufacturing
+Rethinking the future of PCB fabrication with additive manufacturing processes

 As electronics demand greater customization, miniaturization, and sustainability, additive manufacturing is redefining PCB fabrication.
 One such technology is direct Ink writing (DIW).
 Unlike traditional subtractive etching, DIW deposits conductive ink, dielectric ink, or other functional inks and pastes directly onto PCB substrates.
 This method significantly reduces material waste and enables rapid prototyping of complex geometries, such as stretchable surfaces for wearable devices.

-High precision conductive traces printed by V-One
+High precision conductive tracks printed by V-One

-High precision conductive traces printed by V-One
+High precision conductive tracks printed by V-One

 NOVA dispensing solder paste exactly where needed